cecid/hermes-docs/docs/source/installation.rst

     http://localhost:8080/corvus/admin/home

 #.
-Once you have gained access to the admin page, you should see the Hermes 2 Administration Console page:
+Once you have gained access to the admin page, you should see the Hermes Administration Console page:

    .. image:: /_static/images/3-5-step-4-administration-console-page.png

 That's it!
-Hermes 2 should now be up and running.
+Hermes should now be up and running.
 You can test your setup by running our web service usage sample in next section.

 Partnership Maintenance and Web Service Usage Sample
 -------------------------------------------------------

 A tool kit called :program:`Web Service Usage Sample` was installed under the :file:`{<HERMES2_HOME>}/sample` folder.
-It contains tools to test the installed Hermes 2 and demonstrate messaging flow.
-It provides a set of sample code for writing web service client applications and connect them to Hermes 2.
+It contains tools to test the installed Hermes.

 Directory Organization
 ^^^^^^^^^^^^^^^^^^^^^^